 Anyways, it took about two days before the little vermin who crept out of hell and into my gut got going, but when they did, holy heck, did I shit.
 For five days straight.
 Like 25-30 times a day.

 If you ever had to get completely undressed to go to the bathroom you might know what I'm talking about.
 Otherwise, no, you didn't "have that before".
-I went down down down and the flames they got higher.
+It went down down down and the flames they got higher.
 I started bringing my phone with me to the toilet in case I had to call 911.

 It was a purifying experience.
 A deep cleanse.
 At some point in all that, through the pain and the visceralness of it all; I felt a shift.
 As though the stuff I was saying to me for so long - "the what would people think" and the "oh here comes a life of poverty, disappointment, and rejection" - didn't seem to matter anymore.
 I knew somewhere at 2 am, huddled over the toilet seat with the powers of Hades coming out of me that I was going to start putting my writing out there.
 I was going to take it more seriously.

-As forceful as the conviction was, it didn’t really put me over the top.
-Didn’t give me the courage I needed to start for reals on the thing.
-I couldn't quite open the box.
+It didn’t put me over the top as forceful as the conviction was.
+It didn’t give me the courage I needed to start for reals on the thing.
+I couldn't entirely open the box.

 About a month later, I read the stories I have written for each of my five kids to a friend.